github653224/MAI-UI/README.md

 ## 📝 Citation

-If you find this project useful for your research, please consider citing our work:
+If you find this project useful for your research, please consider citing our works:

 ```bibtex
 @misc{zhou2025maiuitechnicalreportrealworld,